vincenthuynh1409/Cybersecurity101-THM-Writeups/README.md

 ### 👋 Introduction:

-Yoo, this repository contains my notes, write-ups, lab walkthroughs, and learning progress from completing the Cybersecurity 101 TryHackMe learning path.
-It serves as a personal knowledge base to reinforce cybersecurity concepts, document hands-on exercises, and document my ongoing learning journey in networking, Linux, security fundamentals, and offensive and defensive cybersecurity :D
+Yoo, this repository contains my **notes, write-ups, lab walkthroughs, and learning progress** from completing the **Cybersecurity 101 TryHackMe learning path**.
+It serves as a personal knowledge base to reinforce cybersecurity concepts, document hands-on exercises, and document my ongoing learning journey in **networking, Linux, security fundamentals, and offensive and defensive cybersecurity** :D

 ### 🗺️ Navigation: